joffreyBerrier/vue-fortune-wheel/README.md

 # vue3-fortune-wheel

-👊 An easier Wheel in Vue.js 👊
+👊 An easier fortune-wheel in Vue.js 👊

 🔥 Vue3 + Typescript 🔥